michelesr/thesis/src/ci.md

 account on the git server, clone the repository in their local machines, push the changes on their personal fork on the server and then make a pull request on the upstream for changes review and merge.
-If a forking workflow is adopted, is necessary that all the fork are pushed in SCM and tracked by the Continuous Integration system.
+If a forking workflow is adopted, is necessary that all the fork that are pushed in SCM are also tracked by the Continuous Integration system.

 The Continuous Integration good practices involve the pulling of last changes, their integration and the running of automated tests before every developer commit, in order to discover the conflicts between the upstream and the local work of the developer.

-For `gasistafelice`, the main repository and developer forks are located on Github server.
+For `gasistafelice`, the main repository and developers forks are located on Github server.
 The fork of the repository that acts as a use case in this chapter is available at `https://github.com/michelesr/gasistafelice`.
 The `dev` branch contains the latest change introduced by the developer, while the